Tony Evers: 2018

 On August 23, 2017, Evers announced that he would seek the Democratic nomination for governor of Wisconsin in 2018.
 He cited his 2017 reelection as state superintendent with over 70% of the vote, as well as his criticism of Governor Walker, as key reasons for deciding to run.
 Evers launched his first campaign advertisement against Walker on August 28, 2017.
 Evers won the eight-candidate Democratic primary on August 14, 2018.
 On November 6, 2018, Evers narrowly defeated Walker in the general election.

 2022

 Evers sought reelection in 2022.
 His 2018 running mate, Lieutenant Governor Mandela Barnes, instead chose to run for U.S. Senate.
-In the August 2022 Democratic primary, Evers was unopposed and Brookfield-area state representative Sara Rodriguez was nominated as his running mate.
-Evers and Rodriguez prevailed in the general election, defeating the Republican ticket of Tim Michels and Roger Roth.
+In the August Democratic primary, Evers was unopposed and Brookfield-area state representative Sara Rodriguez was nominated as his running mate.
+In the general election, Evers and Rodriguez defeated the Republican ticket of Tim Michels and Roger Roth.